CrankyJones/Portfolio/README.md

 # Portfolio Page
 by Geof Rosenmund

 ### Description
 This HTML file will eventually serve as a front page to a portfolio site.
+It will allow others to quickly navigate to repositories and GH pages that I have created.

+### Languages
+* HTML
+* CSS w/Bootstrap

 ### Setup